adolfoeliazat/iota-miner/README.md

 1) Edit configuration section in "run.py"
     1) Configure your seed to offset with
     2) Adapt some default configuration values to your specific needs
-2) Open a command line window, traverse to the tool's folder and launch "run.py"
+2) Open a command line window, traverse to the tool's folder and launch "run.py" with your Python3 interpreter
-    > python3 run.py
 3) Follow the dialogue